 Fortunately, at the time of his accident, Nichols had disability coverage, which pays out if someone becomes disabled and is unable to work.
 He had insurance through both a group policy through his job and an individual disability plan.

 Many large employers offer disability insurance coverage as part of a standard employee benefits package.
 And many workers assume that coverage is enough.
-Here's more on choosing disability insurance at work.
+Here’s more on buying individual disability insurance.

 But Nichols wouldn’t be where he is today if he hadn’t also had the individual disability policy.